Anwesh897/express-alphacoders/README.md

 #### Features

-API services are availabe for practicing import necessary data like images and info about images from alphacoder and populate your website
+API services are availabe for practicing/importing necessary data like images and info's from alphacoder and populate your website with it

 #### Access

-Key is necessary to fetch the information from API which will be provided after signing up which is absolutely free...!
+API_Key is necessary to fetch the information from Alphacoders which will be provided after signing up and that is absolutely free...!